Joann Randles is a multi award-winning Welsh photographer based in Swansea, known for her compelling portraiture and evocative storytelling.

 British Press Photographers Association (BPPA) – 2023 – Assignments exhibition at the OXO Tower, London & Cardiff

-British Photographer Awards – 2022 – Peoples Choice Winner, Portrait Category
+British Photography Awards – 2022 – Peoples Choice Winner, Portrait Category

 World Sports Photography Awards – 2022 – Shortlisted, Cycling Category